LCO-L/MAEUM_AI_TRUTHFUL_v1.0/README.md

 Created by MAEUM AI Team (Lee, DongHun)

-Changes Made & Why:

-      More Descriptive Language: Replaced phrases like "실행 파일" with more readily understandable terms ("main executable file").
-      Improved Clarity:  Added explanations for why each component is important.
-      Stronger Recommendation: Explicitly stated that terminal execution is "recommended."
-      Enhanced Troubleshooting:  Expanded on the troubleshooting steps and provided clearer instructions.
-      Formatting: Improved formatting for better readability and a professional look.
-      Added Emphasis:  Used bolding to highlight key instructions and components.
-      Streamlined Structure: Slightly reorganized for better flow.

-This revised description is more user-friendly, informative, and easier to understand for someone unfamiliar with the program.
-It clearly outlines the setup process, troubleshooting tips, and the purpose of each component.

----

 # MAEUM AI ENGINE (TRUTHFUL) - macOS Version

 이 프로그램은 MAEUM AI의 Truthful 버전을 실행하기 위한 패키지입니다.